Code42: Products and services

-Code42 is the maker of the Incydr data loss detection and response product.
-It allows security teams to mitigate file exposure and exfiltration risks without disrupting collaboration.
-Incydr comes in two plans: Basic and Advanced.
+Code42 is the maker of Incydr, software that allows security teams to mitigate file exposure and exfiltration risks without disrupting collaboration.
 Incydr displays information about what data is relevant, including how, when and where that data is moving, and who is moving it.
-It monitors the creation, deletion, modification and movement of all files, whether the activity is within a company’s security protocols or not.
+It monitors the movement of all files, whether the activity is within a company's security protocols or not, and captures a copy of all exfiltrated files for security teams to reference.
 Even though Incydr monitors all file activity, it distinguishes between acceptable team collaboration and file sharing and events that represent risks to businesses.